Skip to content

 4b.
 Predict emergency demand

 This notebook demonstrates the full implementation in code.
-I show how we used these building blocks in our application at University College London Hospital (UCLH) to predict emergency demand for beds, by specialty, over the next 8 hours.
-The predictions are aspirational; they assume that ED four-hour targets are met.
+I show how we used these building blocks in our application at University College London Hospital (UCLH) to predict emergency demand for beds, by service, over the next 8 hours.

 # Reload functions every time